Trade, food security and sustainable agriculture

 - –

-—-.
-In 2020, people were displaced by worsening conflicts and weather extremes spoiled crops and killed livestock.
-As the COVID-19COVID-19 is an infectious disease caused by the strain of coronavirus SARS-CoV-2 discovered in December 2019.
+Almost two in five economies experienced abnormally high food prices in 2022, following several years of food price growth (figure 3).
+The COVID-19COVID-19 is an infectious disease caused by the strain of coronavirus SARS-CoV-2 discovered in December 2019.
 Coronaviruses are a large family of viruses which may cause illness in animals or humans.
 In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
 The most recently discovered coronavirus causes coronavirus disease COVID-19 -—

 – ‒